 EDAG 6999.
 RESEARCH IN AGRICULTURAL EDUCATION.
-Three to six credit hours.
 Three to six research periods per week.

 The selection by students of topics in agricultural education for individual study; the preparation of designs; the determination of the adequate statistics to use; and the completion of the project.